ppetrovtv/pine_script_docs/source/Non-Standard_Chart_Types_Data.rst

 Note that low prices of Heikin-Ashi bars are different from usual bars low prices.

-You may want to switch off extended hours data in “Example 5”.
+You may want to switch off extended hours data in "Example 5".
 In this case we should use ``tickerid`` function instead of ``tickerid``
 variable: